 There's a saying about the track that "everything looks fast around Gisborne" and it certainly

 has an element of truth.
 Competitors can carry higher speeds into and through the corners

 with the additional banking.
 When Percy visited there were no big horsepower classes on the

-card but the track did appear to be a pole line track.
+card but the track did appear to be a pole line track that lacked racing width.
 It would be interesting to see a

 big field of high horsepower cars take to the Gisborne highbanks.